airsonic/airsonic-docs/install/example/freebsd_freenas.md

 Building ffmpeg will take some time depending on the capabilities of your machine, please be patient.

-Symlink ffmpeg to where Libresonic expects the transcoder to be.
+Symlink ffmpeg to where Airsonic expects the transcoder to be.

 ```
-ln -s /usr/local/bin/ffmpeg /var/libresonic/transcode/ffmpeg
+ln -s /usr/local/bin/ffmpeg /var/airsonic/transcode/ffmpeg
 ```

 Finally restart tomcat